HOW CAN I CREATE A COMPELLING FUTURE?

 - Understand what makes a compelling goal

-- Learn the 2 questions you need to answer before goal setting
+- Learn the 2 questions you need to answer before setting goals for yourself

 - Discover the 5 principles of S.M.A.R.T. goals

 - Access a brief goal-setting workshop that Tony Robbins himself uses

 - Uncover the driving force that propels you toward your goals

 How do you go about setting goals?
 How often do you achieve your objectives?
 If you’re having trouble following through after completing your goal-setting process, it’s tempting to just stop trying to make any changes.
 People say things like “Maybe this is just it,” or “I should settle for what I have.”
 But frequently what’s getting in the way of achievement is the actual goal.
 If your goal is “lose weight,” well, how do you know when you’re done?
 When you’ve lost 1 pound?
 5?
 40?
 Without a clear target, it’s difficult to know when you’ve hit your mark.
 That’s precisely the reason why it’s crucial to set clear goals.

 Here we’ll cover how to set goals.
 You’ll learn what makes for compelling goals as well as the steps you need to take to see them through.

 Setting life goals is the fundamental key to success.
 Goals let us create our future in advance of it actually happening.
 Setting goals helps us grow and expand, pushing ourselves to transform in ways that, just maybe, we never imagined.
 We’re willing to bet if you’re reading this page you’ve set a goal or two in your life, but did you see them through?
 Are you setting goals effectively?
 Will your goals transform your life in the ways you want?

 Many times people think they understand how to set goals, but then they never quite achieve what they were after.
 One common reason is that their goals aren’t compelling or inspiring.